benvacha/mrkdwn/README.md

 ```

 ### Inline Macro
 Bracketed text preceeded by `@` and proceeded by parenthesis will be translated as a macro.
-Macros can be used to embed video or other media, or whatever else comes around. alt text is displayed is macro fails to return translation.
+Macros can be used to embed video, other media, or whatever else comes around. alt text is displayed if a macro fails to return a translation.
 The first argument in the parenthesis must be the macro name.
-Arguments after the first will vary with the macro.
+Any number and type of arguments can be included after the first depending on the macro.
 ##### mrkdwn
 ```
 @[alt text](macro arg1 arg2 arg3 ...)